Below you find my personal collection links, scripts, guides and graphics you might find

 Setup your Raspberry Pi as an AirPrint server

-Here are the step-by-step instructions on how to setup your Raspberry Pi running
+Here are the step-by-step instructions on how to setup your

 Raspbian (or any other debian system) as an AirPrint server.
 I am essentially